 More on Amelco, Don Best and Sportsradar

-Michigan will be the latest market Amelco has entered in the U.S. The company gained its New Jersey software supplier license in 2018.
+Michigan sports betting will be the latest market Amelco has entered in the U.S. The company gained its New Jersey software supplier license in 2018.
 On its website, Amelco says it established its reputation in the banking sector by developing software solutions for pricing, trading and execution platforms before becoming a provider of sports betting platforms for global tier 1 operators.

 Don Best Sports provides real-time updates on all the top Vegas and international sportsbooks by providing up to the minute scores, injury news, weather conditions and urgent key updates.
 It says it has comprehensive coverage of all sports, including the NFL, college football, NBA, tennis and more.
 According to its website, it has over 40 TV, radio and online terminals monitored by market professionals, as well as third-party sources, to provide the scoring updates.